 At 9.15am we have a traditional Morning Service with hymns, organ and robed choir.
 Holy Communion is normally celebrated on the second Sunday of the month.
 Refreshments are served in the Coffee Room after this service.

 At 10.45am Morning Worship attracts our largest congregation: people of all ages, including Junior Church groups (up to age 13) who join the adults for the first 10-15 minutes.
 Songs and hymns are led by the Music Group.
 Holy Communion is usually on the second Sunday of each month.
 A crèche is available during this service and refreshments are served afterwards at the back of the church.

-At 4.00pm on the first Sunday of most months Evensong takes place in the Chapel with the choir and a short sermon.
+At 4.00pm on the third Sunday of most months Evensong takes place in the Chapel with the choir and a short sermon.
 Afterwards, the congregation stay for tea and cakes in the Coffee Room.